Access Singapore’s new apprenticeship programme

 Professional services firm EY Singapore has joined as a partner organisation, and is looking to host up to 10 apprentices in its assurance and audit practice.

-Liew Nam Soon, EY Singapore and Asean managing partner, said: “We’re looking for are individuals who are able to work in teams and have a natural curiosity towards learning.
-Poly graduates tend to work in teams and are very solutions-based, practical and adaptable.”
+Liew Nam Soon, EY Singapore and Asean managing partner, said: “We’re looking for individuals who are able to work in teams and have a natural curiosity towards learning.
+Polytechnic graduates tend to work in teams and are very solutions-based, practical and adaptable.”

 EY will assign career coaches and employees as mentors to apprentices.
 Emphasising holistic development, EY will teach apprentices soft skills alongside technical skills to prepare them better for the workplace.